The Adventures of Pinocchio (1911 film): Plot

 Geppetto carves Pinocchio from a large piece of wood.
 Pinocchio comes to life, causes havoc in the street and his creator Geppetto is arrested while Pinocchio escapes.
 At home he burns his feet, but is saved by Geppetto, who also gives him new feet.

 Pinocchio plays with children and helps them steal fruit.
-The landowner catpures Pinocchio and ties him to a dog house.
-At night, Pinocchio barks to alert the landowner.
+The landowner captures Pinocchio and ties him to a dog house.
+At night, Pinocchio barks to alert the landowner of some thieves.
 Grateful for this deed, the landowner gives Pinocchio his freedom back.
-The thieves have been waiting nearby, captures Pinocchio and hangs him from a tree.
+The thieves, who have been waiting nearby, capture Pinocchio and hang him from a tree.
 The Turquoise Fairy (La Fata Turchina) saves him from the tree and gives him some money.

 Pinocchio meets a Fox and a Cat, who take him to a city of anthropomorphic animals.
-In the forest they talk him into plant his money in the soil and water it.
+In the forest they talk him into planting his money in soil and water.
 Later the Fox and the Cat return to retrieve the money themselves.
 When Pinocchio returns he discovers that the money is gone, and when he meets the two con artists, a brawl breaks out and Pinocchio is arrested and put in prison.
-He escapes through the window and by tying sheets into a rope.
+He escapes through the window by tying sheets into a rope.

 He swims into the ocean and is swallowed by a large fish.
 In the creature's stomach he finds Geppetto.
 They escape with the help of Indians.
-At the camp, the Indians have hung Geppetto over a fire, but Pinocchio tells them to release him.
-Pinocchio tells Geppetto to leave.
+At the camp, the Indians hang Geppetto over a fire, but Pinocchio tells them to release him, then tells Geppetto to run home.
 Later he runs away too, to a camp of Canadian soldiers.
 The soldiers shoot Pinocchio, riding on a cannonball, all the way home to Geppetto.

 Pinocchio joins a puppet theater, but escapes from that too.
 When he returns home, Geppetto is angry.
-Pinocchio tries to be a good boy, but his friend Lucignolo talks him into coming along to the Land of Toys, where one never studies but always play.
+Pinocchio tries to be a good boy, but his friend Lucignolo talks him into coming along to the Land of Toys, where one never studies but always plays.
 They are greeted by its waiving inhabitants.
-After 10 days, they grows donkey ears and eventually turn into donkeys.
+After 10 days, they grow donkey ears and eventually turn into donkeys.
 The Turquoise Fairy changes him back into a puppet.

 Pinocchio returns home.
 Geppetto scolds him but forgives him again.
 During a meal, the Turquoise Fairy appears and the spirit of Pinocchio takes human form, and the now lifeless puppet falls to the ground.